Markmwaura/FlashLight/README.md

 # FlashLight
-This repo contains a Flashlight Application for android
+This repo contains a Flashlight Application for android.Its appetize link can be found here http://bit.ly/2ceWorK